orionvantran/data-analytics-portfolio/Project_1_HR_Attrition/README.md

 ---

 ## ⚙️ Tools & Techniques Used
-- **R (tidyverse, dplyr, ggplot2, janitor, lubridate)** for data cleaning, wrangling, and visualization.
+- **R (tidyverse, dplyr, ggplot2, janitor, lubridate)** for data cleaning, wrangling, and visualization
-- **RMarkdown** for reproducible analysis and executive reporting.
+- **RMarkdown** for reproducible analysis and executive reporting
-- **PowerPoint** for summarizing insights and ROI recommendations.
+- **PowerPoint** for summarizing insights and ROI recommendations

 ---